 - self study (40%)

 We use multiple forms of teaching: seminars, group work, self study and hands-on training such as the excursions and internships.
 Our teaching is activating: students participate and make the classes, together with their lecturers.
+We design our teaching in such a way that we expect our students to study, on average, 40 hours per week, including classes and excursions.

 Our students found internship positions at the Nederlands Instituut voor Beeld en Geluid, Rijksdienst voor het Cultureel Erfgoed (in Dutch), Studio Louter, Centraal Museum in Utrecht, Wende Museum in Los Angeles and the Hiphop Archive and Research Institute (HARI) at Harvard University.
 Keep in mind that most organisations in the Netherlands use Dutch as their working language.
 However, you can also do an internship abroad, at a research project at a university or at an international organisation.